©Camille MOIRENC - Côte d’Azur France

 Discover Villa Eilenroc at Cap d'Antibes

-Cap Martin, Cap Ferrat, Cap d’Antibes: this trio hosts the most beautiful properties on the Côte d’Azur.
-Few are open to the public.
-Villa Eilenroc is one of those that is… During your stay on the Côte d’Azur, discover this exceptional villa right on the point of Cap d’Antibes.
+Cap Martin, Cap Ferrat, Cap d’Antibes: this trio is home to some of the finest properties on the Côte d’Azur.
+Very few of them are open to the public.
+Villa Eilenroc is one of them… During your stay on the Côte d’Azur, discover this exceptional villa located at the tip of Cap d’Antibes.

-Head off to explore this villa that symbolizes all the luxury and exquisiteness of the Côte d’Azur!
+Discover this villa that symbolises the luxury and voluptuousness of the Côte d’Azur!

-The Côte d’Azur was born during the Belle Epoque, a period of peace and prosperity that saw the European elite fall in love with this region blessed by the gods.
-Among the very rich, Hugh-Hope Loudon.
-In 1860, rather than face the harsh Dutch climate, this former governor of the Dutch West Indies had the good idea of establishing his winter quarters under the sun on the Côte d’Azur.
-He acquired an eleven hectare plot overlooking the sea on Cap d’Antibes and built a neoclassical château that he named with an anagram of Cornélie, his wife’s first name: Eilenroc.
+The Côte d’Azur was born of the Belle Epoque, a period of peace and prosperity that saw Europe’s Gotha fall in love with this region blessed by the gods.
+Among these great fortunes was Hugh-Hope Loudon.
+In 1860, rather than face the harsh Dutch climate, this former governor of the Dutch East Indies had the good idea of taking up winter residence on the sunny Côte d’Azur.
+He bought an eleven-hectare seafront plot on Cap d’Antibes and built a neoclassical château at its heart, which he named after Cornélie, his wife’s first name: Eilenroc.

 A VILLA OPEN TO THE PUBLIC

-With its view over the prestigious Baie des Milliardaires on Cap d’Antibes!
+Overlooking the prestigious Baie des Milliardaires at Cap d’Antibes!

-120 years later, after having had a number of different owners and guests as prestigious as Leopold II of Belgium and King Farouk of Egypt, this splendid residence, designed by Charles Garnier, the architect of the Opéra de Paris, was bequeathed to the city of Antibes.
-Therefore, like the Kerylos and Ephrussi de Rothschild Villas, other exceptional Côte d’Azur properties, Villa Eilenroc is open to the public who come to visit its apartments and, even more so to stroll in its luxuriant gardens.
+120 years later, after many owners and such prestigious guests as Leopold II of Belgium and King Farouk of Egypt, this splendid residence, designed by Charles Garnier, the architect of the Paris Opera, was bequeathed to the town of Antibes.
+Since then, like the Villas Kerylos and Ephrussi de Rothschild, other exceptional Côte d’Azur properties, the Villa Eilenroc has been open to the public, who come to visit some of its flats and, even more, to stroll through its luxuriant setting.